 RIP-Seq

-The Introduction of RIP-Seq
+The Introduction to RIP-Seq

 Every activity of transcript lifecycle, from birth (polymerases) to degradation (nucleases), involves protein binding.
 In addition to protein production, a subset of these transcripts plays crucial roles in other essential processes such as epigenetic regulation and genome protection by transposon silencing.
 Most studies have focused on transcriptomics profiling.
 It is believed, however, that the levels of mRNAs do not always directly correlate with the steady-state protein levels.
 Interest in identifying the RNAs associated with RNA binding protein (RBP) in a cellular context is growing as the role of RNA processing and translational events that occur post-transcriptionally is begin to be appreciated.

 RIP-Seq maps the sites at which proteins are bound to the RNA within RNA-protein complexes.
 RNA immunoprecipitation (RIP) implies the purification of RNA–protein interactions in native conditions by using a protein-specific antibody to map the RBP of interest.
-The advent of sequencing technologies, coupled to various RIP chemistries, has enabled the simultaneous detection of thousand of bound transcripts (mRNAs, non-coding RNAs or viral RNAs) in a single experiment.
+The advent of sequencing technologies, coupled to various RIP chemistries, has enabled the simultaneous detection of thousands of bound transcripts (mRNAs, non-coding RNAs or viral RNAs) in a single experiment.
 CD genomics provides RIPed RNA sequencing to obtain insights into not just the well-established processes such as transcription, splicing and translation, but also in newer fields such as RNA interference and gene regulation by non-coding RNAs.

 RIP-Seq workflow